MRCIEU/activityBigrams/README.md

 1. mCPM: average counts per minute
 2. mSD: standard deviation of counts per minute
 3. countMissing, countSed, countLow, countMod, countVig: the frequency of each activity category
-4. activity bigrams: the frequency
+4. activity bigrams: the frequency of each activity bigram
+5. numValidDays: the number of valid days, defined as having at least 8 hours wear time (i.e. not recoded as missing)

 ```bash
 cd generateActivityVariables/